SALMON-TDDFT/SALMON/manual/input_variables.md

 <dd>
 Elapsed times are written in output file.
 But if <code> timer_process</code> is <code>'y'</code>,
-files of elapsed times for every process are generated.
+files of elapsed times for every process are also generated.
 This variable is effective only for the real-time caululation.
 Default is <code>'n'</code>.
 </dd>